Lancashire renewable energy factsheets

 Feed-in tariff (for smaller installations, up to 5000kW (5MW) capacity)

 The Feed-in Tariff (FIT) is designed to encourage smaller renewable electricity installations.
 Different technologies get different amounts of support, with the level of support set to take account of the different prices to purchase the technologies.
 The FIT guarantees an income from your renewable energy installation for 20 years (25 years for solar photovoltaic (PV) (solar electric) panels).

-The generation tariff is the higher of the two, and is paid for every unit (kWh) of energy generated by the technology.
+- A generation tariff - the higher of the two, it is paid for every unit (kWh) of energy generated by the technology.
 This is regardless of whether the energy is used by the owner or not.
 All the energy produced by the technology receives this tariff.

-The export tariff is paid in addition to the generation tariff for every unit of energy sent to the national grid.
+- An export tariff - is paid in addition to the generation tariff for every unit of energy sent to the national grid.
 This is set at a much lower rate to encourage people to use as much of the energy generated themselves, rather than selling it back to the grid.

 The Renewable Heat Incentive (RHI) supports renewable energy technologies that produce heat, rather than electricity.
 Similar to the FIT, the RHI is designed to compensate for the additional costs of using renewable heating technologies in place of conventional heating technologies.
 Technologies eligible to receive the RHI support include biomass boilers, ground-source heat pumps (but not air-source heat pumps) and solar thermal panels.
 The first phase of the RHI scheme focuses on non-domestic big heat users.
-The second phase will extend the RHI scheme to households and will be timed to align with the Green Deal which is intended to be introduced in October 2012.
+The second phase will extend the RHI scheme to households and will be timed to align with the Green Deal.

 In order to receive the government incentives, the installation needs to be accredited through the Microgeneration Certification Scheme (MCS).
 Both the technology and the installers need accreditation if you want to receive the FIT.
 MCS accreditation ensures quality of product and work.